Best time to visit Taiwan

 January/February

 Chinese New Year (chūn jié) Lunar Jan 1–3 (P).
 Taiwan’s most important festival, marking the start of the Chinese year.
-Celebrations centre mostly on family gatherings with lavish meals; “lucky” money in small red envelopes is exchanged; fairs and public parades are held.
+Celebrations center mostly on family gatherings with lavish meals; “lucky” money in small red envelopes is exchanged; fairs and public parades are held.

 Qingshui Zushi’s Birthday Lunar Jan 6.
 Commemorates the quasi-historic figure from Fujian, revered for his wisdom and munificence.
 Main ceremonies at Zushi Temple in Sanxia, outside Taipei, including the ritual slaying of “God Pigs”.